kyma-project/istio/docs/user/00-50-network-policies.md

 ## Procedure

-1. Enable network policy support.

-    To enable support for network policies, set the flag `networkPoliciesEnabled: true` in the Istio custom resource.
+1. To enable support for network policies, set the flag `networkPoliciesEnabled: true` in the Istio custom resource.
 This setting is disabled by default.

     ```yaml
     apiVersion: operator.kyma-project.io/v1alpha2